 Wine and food event tip: Les Vendanges Étoilées is a gourmet event during the harvest of September where wine growers, chefs, and enthusiasts come together for cooking demonstrations, wine tasting, and live entertainment.

 The view couldn’t have been better from our table by a window overlooking the harbor at La Vielle Auberge on the Quai Barthélemy.

 We loved the warm, comfortable ambiance and the hearty and delicious authentic regional food.
 A nice touch was the customary welcoming glass of Rosé we were served as soon as we were seated.
 Our entrees were accompanied by a lovely light Cassis white wine (paired with the moules gratinées below).
-Our lunch included soupe de poisson (prepared at the table); fresh sea bass for two enjoyed by Mr. TWS and our companion (I had duck breast); and for dessert, delectable chocolate cake and hot apples with ice cream.
+Our lunch included soupe de poisson which was prepared at the table; fresh sea bass for two enjoyed by Mr. TWS and our companion (I had duck breast); and for dessert, delectable chocolate cake and hot apples with ice cream.
 The food, the wine, the view, and the service were excellent.

 Our meal was a wonderful part of our introduction to Cassis, but soon it was time to make our way toward Marseille where we spent our final evening in Provence.

 Next time in Cassis, France